dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 >
 > **Application**
 >
 > The value-to-book ratios can be compared across firms just as the price-to-book value of equity ratio was in the preceding section.
 The key variable to control for in making this comparison is the return on capital.
-The value matrix developed for price-to-book ratios can be adapted for the value-to-book ratio in illustration below.
+The value matrix developed for price-to-book ratios can be adapted for the value-to-book ratio shown in illustration below.
 Firms with high return on capital will tend to have high value-to-book value ratios, whereas firms with low return on capital will generally have lower value-to-book ratios.
 >
 > ![Valuation Matrix: Value to Book and Excess Returns](/.attachments/valuation-value.matrix.png)
 >